Building a Chatbot with BAML React Hooks

 - Completed the Quick Start Guide

-- A Next.js project with BAML set up
+- A Next.js project (version 15 or higher) with BAML set up

 - An OpenAI API key